Mintplex-Labs/anything-llm/collector/README.md

 ### Setup
 This example will be using python3.9, but will work with 3.8+.
 Tested on MacOs.
 Untested on Windows
-- install virtualenv for python3.8+ first before any other steps. `python3.9 -m pip install virutalenv`
+- install virtualenv for python3.8+ first before any other steps. `python3.9 -m pip install virtualenv`
 - `cd collector` from root directory
 - `python3.9 -m virtualenv v-env`
 - `source v-env/bin/activate`